maxckelly/webIntroduction/work_book_answers.md

 ## Question 5: Describe the features of interpreters and compilers and how they are different.

-Word count guide: 100 - 200 words on each way code is executed.
-Complied programming languages require a tool called complier.
+- Complied programming languages require a tool called complier.
 Before the program can run the compiler must convert the high-level code into a series of 'stages'.
 The code on the machine is then specific to that machine.
 Interpreted programming languages on the other hand require a tool called interpreter.
 The interpreter converts the source code to machine code line by line, while the program is running.
 The difference between the two is that compilers compile all the code in advance while interpreters compile the code live.
 So while the program is running the code is being compiled.
 Generally interpreter languages are more flexible and easier to debug compared to compilers.

 ## Question 6: Identify TWO commonly used programming languages and explain the benefits and drawbacks of each.

-Javascript - Javascript is a multi-paradigm, dynamic language with types and operators, standard built-in objects and methods.
+- Javascript - Javascript is a multi-paradigm, dynamic language with types and operators, standard built-in objects and methods.
 It's syntax is based on the Java and C language.
 Javascript has a number of advantages and disadvantages one being popularity, Javascript is heavily used and has a large community around it making it easier to understand, debug and work on the language to the resources available.
 A disadvantage however is that browser support is sometimes interpreted differently by different browsers.
 Another advantage of Javascript is the extended functionality.
 Javascript has a range of third party add-ons which can be executed on desired web pages to extend its functionality.
 However a downside to Javascript is its client side security.
 Because code executes on the users computer it can be accessed easily through the browser if the necessary security isn't put in place.
 Because Javascript is an interpreted language it reduces the time it takes to load on the browser.
 This allows the developers to improve their loading time due to the fact interpreted languages read the code line by line unlike compilers.
 Overall there are many pros and cons for Javascript and each language has their own drawbacks.

-Ruby - Ruby is a great language and one many developers learn first and quickly.
+- Ruby - Ruby is a great language and one many developers learn first and quickly.
 One of the biggest advantages for using Ruby is the ability to put together an application, web app etc... quickly and easily.
 This means it is highly used amongst the start-up industry as they're looking to get their program out there as soon as possible.
 However a con to Ruby is that it struggles to handle large loads, an example of this was Twitter, when they were first starting out they developed their platform in Ruby however once the site grew and the load increased they found it hard to keep up using Ruby.
 Another advantage of Ruby is that it is easy to use and understand and highly readable.
 Ruby is a very friendly program and the syntax has a lot of advantages.
 However a disadvantage to this is that it doesn't have many 'plug and play' and the lack of documentation around Ruby isn't as good as something like Javascript.
 Ruby is purely object orientated programming which makes it easier and simpler to edit states and develop your site.
 Ruby is dynamic and interpreted meaning you don't have to compile it to test it unlike languages such as C.

 ## Question 7: Identify TWO ethical issues from the areas below and discuss the extent to which an IT professional is ethically responsible in terms of the issue.